Mugambi-Ian/reactive-python/README.md

 # Reactive-Python
-This project servers a bioler plate for easily getting started with your python-react projects.
+This project servers a boiler plate for easily getting started with your python-react projects.

 ## Getting started
 Open your projects folder from your terminal and enter the following command with your specified project name.